 Is it a pit bike?
 Is it a small dirt bike?
 Now, the next four entries are probably going to cause debate among pit bike enthusiasts.
 Still, we think the Suzuki RM85 is a pit bike because it’s small, fun to ride, and totally suited to pit bike racing.
 Is it a great choice for beginners?
 Well, the $4,149 MSRP price should make it prohibitively expensive for the novice rider, but if they’ve got the Benjamins laying around, we think you can do a lot worse than this small Suzuki pit bike.
 Essentially, it’s a scaled down version of the rest of Suzuki’s bigger RM-Z range…and that should pique your interest.

-Powered by a mighty liquid-cooled, single cylinder, 85cc two-stroke engine, fed by a Keihin PE28 carb, and mated to a bolt-action 6-speed gearbox, you can see why the Suzuki RM85 is such a formidable pit bike.
+Powered by a mighty liquid-cooled, single cylinder, 85cc 2-stroke gas engine, fed by a Keihin PE28 carb, and mated to a bolt-action 6-speed gearbox, you can see why the Suzuki RM85 is such a formidable pit bike.
 But there’s more!
 Your money also buys you top of the range, fully adjustable, inverted, cartridge equipped, Showa front suspension with an adjustable rear monoshock, disc brakes for the front and back, an electric starter, and of course, classic Suzuki styling that bring the RM85 into line with the rest of Suzuki’s off-road range.
 We don’t think this is the best choice for beginners, but if you want a powerful pocket sized pit bike, then it’s a worthy option.

 #03.
 The Yamaha TTR110 – $2,299.00